piotrpawlaczek/social_scraper/README.md

 ==============

-Retrieves many user profiles from social networks simulataneusly
-> Send `spiders` to the web and gather their content therein
+Retrieves many user profiles from social networks simulataneusly Send `spiders` to the web and gather their content therein!

 Install
 -------------